arxignis/moat/docs/PROXY_PROTOCOL.md

 # PROXY Protocol Support

-This document describes the PROXY protocol implementation in moat.
+This document describes the PROXY protocol implementation in synapse.

 ## Overview

-The PROXY protocol is used when running moat behind a Layer 4 load balancer (like AWS NLB, HAProxy, nginx stream module) to preserve the original client IP address and port information.
-Without the PROXY protocol, moat would only see the load balancer's IP address, making it impossible to apply proper security policies based on the true client IP.
+The PROXY protocol is used when running synapse behind a Layer 4 load balancer (like AWS NLB, HAProxy, nginx stream module) to preserve the original client IP address and port information.
+Without the PROXY protocol, synapse would only see the load balancer's IP address, making it impossible to apply proper security policies based on the true client IP.

 ## Specification